mvasilkov/Zaliznyak-s-grammatical-dictionary/README.rst

 It takes a text string as an input, and returns a list of unknown words with markers predicted for them.

-Try it here: http://web-corpora.net/wsgi3/GDictionary/
+Try it here: http://web-corpora.net/wsgi3/GDictionary/ Project description in Russian: https://www.hse.ru/ma/ling/st-projects

+**Tips**
+* What we do: analyze unknown verbs and nouns.
+* What we do not: analyze other parts of speech.
+* Noun tags denote stem type and declension class.
+* Verb tags denote only stem type.

 **Installation**
 Way 1.
 If you do not want to change the code in any way, you can download the .whl file and then run ``pip install gdictionary-0.756a0-py3-none-any.whl`` from your command line.